HOW TO BUY THE BEST

 But here is my #1 piece of advice about buying property in Costa Rica:

-NEVER BUY A COSTA RICA PROPERTY WITHOUT HAVING LIVED IN COSTA RICA AWHILE FIRST!
+NEVER BUY A COSTA RICA PROPERTY WITHOUT HAVING LIVED IN THAT AREA FOR AWHILE FIRST!

 One of the cardinal rules of buying property in Costa Rica is that you must spend some time there before you make the plunge.
 You may have bought into the hype that Costa Rica is a Paradise, a Garden Of Eden, Heaven on Earth, and now you want to buy there as soon as possible.
 You may have spent 5 days there on vacation and fell in love with it.
 Many do.